Sarcastic Voyage - Nick and Willikins - Nick of Nick Hall

 • It starts, appropriately enough, by mocking the British.
 The actual British.
 Our friends English Gav and Irish Gav (who both, incidentally, actually live in England) had come to visit for the spectacle that was Emerald City Comicon 2012, and one of the delightfully weird (from my insensitive cultural perspective) things they reported during their stay was this thing about eggs.
 Apparently being asked how you want your eggs prepared when ordering breakfast at a restaurant is not a thing that happens in the UK.
 You order eggs and you just... get... eggs?
 I don't know.
 I thought it was funny.
 I also, apparently, thought it was enough to kick off our first new Nick and Willikins story in about a year!

 • Getting Nick drunk was fun.
-Matt, as I have mentioned in the annotations for other projects, is a much better voice actor than he realizes sometimes.
-We took Nick through a fairly wide range of emotions in this one and Matt completely sold every one of them.
+Maggie, as I have mentioned in the annotations for other projects, is a much better voice actor than he realizes sometimes.
+We took Nick through a fairly wide range of emotions in this one and Maggie completely sold every one of them.

 • Okay, 3 minutes in and I'm calling it: we're definitely re-recording this at some point.